Authing/Guard/packages/guard-react/README.md

 Guard is a portable authentication component provided by authing.
 You can embed it in any application to handle complex user authentication processes in one stop.

-Prepare your React project and follow the guide to connect authoring guard to your React project!
+Prepare your React project and follow the guide to connect Guard to your React project!

 ## Install